DanielSant0s/AthenaEnv/README.md

 AthenaEnv is a project that seeks to facilitate and at the same time brings a complete kit for users to create homebrew software for PlayStation 2 using the JavaScript language.
 It has dozens of built-in functions, both for creating games and apps.
 The main advantage over using AthenaEnv project instead of the pure PS2SDK is above all the practicality, you will use one of the simplest possible languages to create what you have in mind, besides not having to compile, just script and test, fast and simple.

-### Function types:
+### Modules:
-* System: Everything that involves files, folders and system stuff.
+* System: Files, folders and system stuff.
-* Graphics: You can control the entire 2D part of your project, that is, draw images, shapes, lines, change their properties, etc.
+* Image: Image drawing.
+* Shape: Shape drawing, triangles, circles etc.
-* Render: 3D!
-Basic support for rendering a 3D environment in your project.
+* Render: Basic 3D support.
 * Display: The entire screen of your project (2D and 3D), being able to change the resolution, enable or disable parameters.
 * Font: Functions that control the texts that appear on the screen, loading texts, drawing and unloading from memory.
 * Pads: Above being able to draw and everything else, A human interface is important.
 Supports rumble and pressure sensitivity.
 * Timer: Control the time precisely in your code, it contains several timing functions.
 * Sound: Basic sound functions.
+* Network: Sockets and web requests :D.

 New types are always being added and this list can grow a lot over time, so stay tuned.